v-nys/cursusprogrammeren/7_arrays/A_practica.md

 ## Robot Simulator
 Write a robot simulator.

-A robot factory's test facility needs a program to verify robot movements.
+A robot factories' test facility needs a program to verify robot movements.

 The robots have three possible movements: